Everything You Need to Know About Visiting Hokkaido (17 Questions Answered)

 Q: Niseko vs Furano vs Rusutsu — which resort?

 Niseko: The most famous, best infrastructure, most international.
 Four interconnected resorts.
-The powder is legendary but so are the prices and crowds (peak season: late December-February).
+The powder is legendary — and so are the prices and crowds (peak season: late December-February).
 The village has the best après-ski dining in Asia.

-Furano: 60% of Niseko's prices, comparable powder quality, much fewer people.
-The town has more local character.
+Furano: 60% of Niseko's prices, comparable powder quality, far fewer people.
+The town carries more local character.
 Less English spoken.
-My pick for a second Hokkaido ski trip.
+The savvy pick for a second Hokkaido ski trip.

 Rusutsu: Best tree skiing.
 Quieter than both alternatives.
-Less international food scene but excellent on-mountain facilities.
-Good for families.
+Less of an international food scene, but excellent on-mountain facilities.
+Great for families.

-All three have excellent powder.
-The difference is mainly price, crowd level, and dining options.
+All three deliver excellent powder.
+The difference comes down to price, crowd level, and dining options.

 Q: How much does a ski trip to Niseko cost?